microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	_Creating a cluster containing eight worker nodes with one core each_

-1. Repeat Exercises 5 and 6, and use the following command to run the job in Exercise 5, Step 1:
+1. Repeat Exercises 5 and 6, but use the following command to run the job in Exercise 5, Step 1:

 	```
 	python3 controller.py 8